 Endovenous Ablation is one of the latest alternatives to traditional surgical procedures such as vein stripping.
-This treatment addresses vein disease from the inside of the vein, offering improved results to veins stripping with no risk of general anesthesia, no scarring left on the skin and a less than 5% recurrence rate that is markedly improved compared to vein stripping, and minimal recovery time.
-Endovenous ablation can be performed through a variety of technology, making it easy for the physician to customize treatment to a patient’s specific needs.
+This treatment addresses vein disease from the inside of the vein, offering improved results to vein stripping with no risk of general anesthesia, no scarring left on the skin and a less than 5% recurrence rate that is markedly improved compared to vein stripping, and minimal recovery time.
+Endovenous ablation can be performed through a laser or radio frequency energy, making it easy for the physician to customize treatment to a patient’s specific needs.

 Types of Endovenous Ablation: